What is it?

 Housing Grant per academic year is $900.
 A qualifying student must live in PTS housing to have a $100 applied to his/her account each month between September and May.
 This amount will be prorated if a student moves from PTS housing.
 There is a maximum of one Housing Grant per PTS unit to be divided between the qualifying students.

 Full-time students (enrolled for nine or more credits) in a Master's program, demonstrating financial need, and who are members of a church.
 For specifics, see the Catalog.
 Students who are in a “default status” on their federal educational loans are ineligible for institutional aid.
 Applications will not be processed until any previous Seminary (PTS) past due amount is paid in full and the student is in good-standing.
-Students who received financial aid to complete one degree program are not eligible for financial aid for a second-degree program until three years (nine terms) have passed.
+Students who received financial aid to complete one program are not eligible for financial aid for a second program until three years (nine terms) have passed.

 How do I apply?